THE BIG PICTURE

 As for the growing division between liberals and conservatives, it is all about guilt and how it is resolved.
 Liberals repress and project, while conservatives are more likely to turn to God for forgiveness.
 It is not coincidental that the suicide rate is soaring among girls who have just experienced their first menstrual period; they instinctively know that they have reached a physiological maturity that rivals their mothers.
 Some at this point even develop hatred toward their fathers as a defense, not understanding that the real problem is a cluster of demons giving her the conviction that she has betrayed her mother.
-The deeper truth is that one of the major consequences of spiritual reversal is that its victims learn, unwittingly, to trust more in the devil and his many lies, and less in God and His Word—legalistically and rigidly commensurate with the father having has lost his spiritual authority and agape love having been thwarted.
+The deeper truth is that one of the major consequences of spiritual reversal is that its victims learn, unwittingly, to trust more in the devil and his many lies, and less in God and His Word—rigidly commensurate with the father having has lost his spiritual authority and agape love having been thwarted.

 The truth about liberal agendas

 A leading American liberal proclaimed on national television recently that being a Christian should disqualify someone from public office—a good example of how demons (manifesting as thoughts and emotions) have persuaded the world that tolerance for anything and everything is good and biblical Christianity is evil—thereby evading guilt, not by improving their lives but by eliminating the very concept of sin.
 Instead of dealing with their own sinful nature or working toward the saving of souls, liberals obsess over the planet, whales, climate change or some other seemingly urgent cause—notwithstanding the biblical revelation that the oceans will turn to blood and one-third of the Earth will be burned to a crisp.
 In other words, their priorities revolve around saving the planet rather than souls while, to the devil’s glee, their guilt remains so deep that they are threatening legal action against anyone who rejects their ideology.
 Despite its surface merits, their gospel is a counterfeit to the Gospel of Jesus.

 What about other religions?